gsoft-inc/ov-igloo-ui/packages/ProgressBar/README.md

 # ProgressBar

 Progress bar that displays linear progress.
-Works best with elements that doesn't involve specific steps.
+Works best with elements that do not involve specific steps.

 <Example />